Venablena/Dayheart/README.md

 # Dayheart
-A progressive web app that helps parents to find daycare providers in their region (Seattle to start with).
+A mobile-first web app that helps parents to find daycare providers in their region (Seattle postcode 98108 to start with).

 ## Design